 The Wolfsonian–Florida International University is a museum and research center that promotes the examination of modern visual and material culture.
-The focus of the Wolfsonian collection is on North American and European decorative arts, propaganda, architecture, and industrial and graphic design from the period 1850 to 1950.
-The United States, Great Britain, Germany, Italy, and the Netherlands are the countries most extensively represented.
-There are also smaller but significant holdings from a number of other countries, including Austria, Czechoslovakia, France, Japan, the former Soviet Union, and Hungary.
+The focus of the Wolfsonian collection is on North American and European decorative arts, propaganda, architecture, and industrial and graphic design of the period 1851–1950.
 The collection includes works on paper (including posters, prints and design drawings), furniture, paintings, sculpture, glass, textiles, ceramics, lighting and other appliances, and many other kinds of objects.
 The Wolfsonian’s library has approximately 50,000 rare books, periodicals, and ephemeral items.

-Fellowships are intended to support full-time, independent research, generally for a period of three to five weeks.
-The program is open to holders of master’s or doctoral degrees, Ph.D. candidates, and to others who have a significant record of professional achievement in relevant fields.
-Applicants are encouraged to discuss their project with Wolfsonian staff prior to submission to ensure the relevance of their proposals to the Wolfsonian’s collection.
-For more information, visit wolfsonian.org/research/fellowships or email to email@example.com.
+Fellowships are intended to support full-time research, generally for a period of three to five weeks.
+The program is open to holders ofmaster’s or doctoral degrees, Ph.D. candidates, and to others who have a significant record of professional achievement in relevant fields.
+Applicants are encouraged to discuss their project with the Fellowship Coordinator prior to submission to ensure the relevance of their proposals to the Wolfsonian’s collection.
+For more information, visit https://www.wolfsonian.org/research/fellowships or email to firstname.lastname@example.org.

 The application deadline is December 31, for residency during the 2022–23 academic year.